-4.0 Recognition
+4. Recognition

-Pursuant to Sections 3500-3510 of the Government Code and subject to the provisions of the County's Employer-Employee Relations Policy, the County of Napa recognizes the Napa County Probation Professionals Association as the exclusive representative of County employees in the Probation Unit ("Unit").
+Pursuant to Sections 3500-3510 of the Government Code and subject to the provisions of the County's Employer-Employee Relations Policy, the Napa County recognizes the Napa County Probation Professionals Association as the exclusive representative of County employees in the Probation Unit.